-The overheat problem must be corrected before you can resume normal operation
+The overheat problem must be corrected before you can resume normal operation.

 3 Low oil level in the oil injection system.
-If the oil level drops below the sight gauge in the cowl when the outboard is setting in a vertical position, the warning horn will sound.
+If the oil level drops below the low oil level, the warning horn will sound.
 You still have an oil reserve remaining for 30 minutes of full speed operation.
 Refer to Fuel Section for refilling instructions.